How to Set Social Security Allowance for Ministers

-Ministers or church leaders often ask our advice on how to figure the amount of the Social Security Allowance.
-The IRS does not require churches to pay a Social Security Allowance to its minister staff and provide no guidance on how to structure it.
-As a result, many churches have devised different ways to structure the Social Security Allowance.
-Often times churches make the calculation too complex and confusing.
+Ministers or church leaders often wonder how to figure the amount of the Social Security Allowance.
+The IRS does not require churches to pay a Social Security Allowance to its minister staff and provides no guidance on how to structure it.

-First, we suggest that the amount be set at whatever the church would be paying in “Employer Social Security and Medicare Taxes” to a non-pastor staff member with that same level of pay.
-This would be paid to all ministers regardless of whether the minister has opted out of Social Security.
+- We suggest that the amount be set at whatever the church would be paying in “Employer Social Security and Medicare Taxes” to a non-pastor staff member with that same level of pay.
+This would be paid to all ministers regardless of whether the minister has opted out of Social Security, as explained below.

-While the initial inclination to exclude pastors who are exempt from Social Security and to reduce the Social Security Allowance for ministers who are contributing to a 403(b) retirement account is understandable, it seems to be more ‘fair’ and appropriate to not exclude exempt ministers and not reduce the Social Security Allowance for ministers who contribute to a 403(b) retirement account.
+While the initial inclination to exclude pastors who are exempt from Social Security and to reduce the Social Security Allowance for ministers who are contributing to a 403(b) retirement account is understandable, it seems to be more appropriate to not exclude exempt ministers and not reduce the Social Security Allowance for ministers who contribute to a 403(b) retirement account.

 In making this suggestion, we are proposing that the church base the Social Security Allowance only on the worker’s total pay and on the current Social Security and Medicare tax rate for employers, rather than basing the Allowance on the minister’s actual Social Security tax liability.